emilyhammes/emilyhammes.github.io/snowflake/index.md

 4. Solder the Resistors onto the PCB.
 5. Solder the power cable onto the PCB.
 6. (Optional) Chain them together by soldering cables onto eachother.

-  Note: Some people like to leave the leads long and bend them to hold them in place before soldering.
-Then they trim them after soldering.
-If you do this, make sure that the LED has the correct orientation before you start soldering!

 ### Uploading Code
 * Code comes pre-uploaded to the ATtiny.
 [The source can be found on github](https://github.com/emilyhammes/snowflake-firmware).